 Alphabet Soup Sorters

-These alphabet toys may have a lot of parts or pieces, but it is a playful way to begin talking about beginning sounds.
-Many colorful images to sort by sound.
+These alphabet toys may have a lot of parts or pieces, but it is a playful way to begin talking about beginning sounds, with many colorful images to sort by sound.
+Your child can play many different activities (imaginary play, seek and find, one letter at a time) with this toy.

 Magnetic Letters & Numbers